jinman36/reading-notes-102/class2.md

 present working directory - where are you working in your computer

 - ls
-differrnt folders and files in directory
+List - differnt folders and files in directory

 - cd documents
 change directory - documents